SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation: Conclusion

-In the main paper, we introduced a Cross-Layer Block (CLB) that blends hierarchical feature maps from different encoder and decoder stages to create a unified representation for Keys and Values.
-In this Supplementary, we illustrate the relationship of the proposed Cross-Layer Block (CLB) to other SOTA attention blocks, as shown in Fig.~\ref{attn}.
+This paper introduced Strip Cross-Attention (SCASeg), a novel decoder head tailored for semantic segmentation.
+We developed a Cross-Layer Block (CLB) that integrates hierarchical feature maps from various encoder and decoder stages to create a unified representation for Keys and Values.
+By incorporating the local perceptual strengths of convolution, the CLB enables SCASeg to effectively capture both global and local context dependencies across multiple layers, enhancing feature interaction at different scales and improving overall efficiency.
+Experimental results have shown SCASeg’s competitive performance across benchmark datasets.

-These works introduce various modifications to the self-attention block, with a focus on enhancing the token-mixer component.
-Examples include MetaSeg's~\cite{kang2024metaseg} channel-wise compression of $Q$ and $K$, Feedformer's~\cite{shim2023feedformer} feature-wise interactions, U-Mixformer's~\cite{yeom2023u} balanced approach, and MacFormer's~\cite{xu2024macformer} bidirectional design.
-However, these methods often prioritize one aspect over others, resulting in limitations regarding feature interactions, computational cost, or local context preservation.
-In contrast, CLB effectively addresses these challenges by integrating the advantages of cross-layer fusion, local context retention, and computational efficiency.